About The Boat Company

-Shortly after that trip we bought an old wooden-hulled ex-US Navy minesweeper (the M/V OBSERVER), converted it for use as a tour boat and set out to introduce as many people as we could to Southeast Alaska – and so was birthed, The Boat Company.
+Shortly after that trip he bought an old wooden-hulled ex-US Navy minesweeper (the M/V OBSERVER), converted it for use as a tour boat and set out to introduce as many people as he could to Southeast Alaska – and so was birthed, The Boat Company.

 At The Forefront Of Eco-Tourism & Eco-Cruising

 The Tongass National Forest is this earth’s last substantially intact, temperate rainforest.
 The area it encompasses contains 34 million acres and covers almost 95% of the area known as “Southeast” Alaska (larger than the state of Texas).
 It is home to an incredible array of wildlife: whales, salmon, eagles, sea lions, bear, sea otters, deer, orcas, puffins, et al. Its topography of high mountain peaks, glaciers, deep fiords, islands and thick forests, allows for few roads.
 The only practical way to experience what the Tongass has to offer is by boat.

-Personally I love the wilderness, but I have also reached a stage in life where, at the end of a day filled with fishing, kayaking, hiking, berry picking or watching wildlife, I’m ready for a long, hot shower, a gourmet meal, good wine and a warm, comfortable bed.
+I grew up on these annual family trips exploring the Tongass.
+I learned to love the wilderness like my parents and now, at the end of a day filled with fishing, kayaking, hiking, berry picking and watching wildlife with my daughter Aspen, I too look forward to a long, hot shower, a gourmet meal, good wine and a warm, comfortable bed.

 It seems many others feel the same, as over the years we have grown from a one-boat, 12-passenger operation to two boats carrying 20 (M/V LISERON) and 24 (M/V MIST COVE) people respectively.
 And, we don’t intend to get any larger.
 We want to adhere to our original intent of introducing people, in an intimate way, to one of the world’s greatest places, in the hopes that they too would feel that the area was worth conserving for the generations to come.
 Won’t you join us?

 President, The Boat Company